Pasquale S. Toscano //

 Life is always full of surprises, or so they say.
-I keep reading Austen, now, because she reminds me that I am one of them—but that there’s a power in this reality too, in being a character who upsets commonplace—boring, facile, intellectually bereft—expectations.
+I keep reading Austen, now, because she reminds me that I am one of them—but that there’s a power in this reality too, in being a part of the crip community she subtly draws together in her works, a character who upsets commonplace—boring, facile, intellectually bereft—expectations.
 My only hope is that I can start doing so with her signature wit and disregard for convention.

 Rachel Cohen, Austen Years: A Memoir in Five Novels (New York: FSG, 2020).

 Diane Driedger, “Jane Austen and Me: Tales from the Couch,” The Routledge History of Disability, ed.
 Roy Hanes, Ivan Brown, Nancy E. Hansen (New York: Routledge, 2017), 48-55.